quanpeng0/BrainModels/docs/brainpy_handbook/en/synapse/dynamics.md

 #### Alpha、Exponential Synapses

 Because many synaptic models have the same dynamic characteristics as AMPA synapses, sometimes we don't need to use models that specifically correspond to biological synapses.
 Therefore, some abstract synaptic models have been proposed.
 Here, we will introduce the implementation of four abstract models on BrainPy.
-These models are also available in the ``Brain-Models`` package.
+These models can also be found in the ``Brain-Models`` package.

 ##### (1) Differences of two exponentials

-The first is ``Differences of two exponentials``, the dynamic is given by,
+Let's first introduce the ``Differences of two exponentials`` model, its dynamics is given by,

 $$
 s = \frac {\tau_1 \tau_2}{\tau_1 - \tau_2} (\exp(-\frac{t - t_s}{\tau_1})